If you have grown tomatoes for any period of time, you’ve experienced “tomato cracks.”

 Most tomato cracking is due to sudden growth in the tomato fruit from excess water.
 The inside of the tomato expands faster than the outside skin can grow to enclose it.
 The skin can eventually stretch no farther, so it cracks.

-Cracking results as a way to relieve the pressure which could be caused by excessive soil moisture and other reasons.
+Cracking results as a way to relieve the pressure caused by excessive soil moisture levels and other reasons.

 What Causes Tomatoes to Split or Crack?